Zuni (rocket): Operational history

 Later that year, improper handling of a Mk 32 Zuni rocket and other munitions was responsible for a serious fire aboard USS Forrestal aircraft carrier, which killed 134 men.
 Two years later, in early 1969, a similar incident on the USS Enterprise aircraft carrier resulted in 27 dead, 314 injured and the loss of fifteen aircraft.

 In January 2023, the United States announced that it would be supplying 4,000 Zuni rockets to the Armed Forces of Ukraine for use in the Russo-Ukrainian War.
 The US transferred its last supplies of Zuni rockets to Ukraine.
 In June 2024, it was reported that Ukraine had expended its supply of Zuni rockets, possibly indicating the extinction of the weapon system.

 Rocket motors and warheads

-The Zuni family consists out of several different rocket motors and warheads:
+The Zuni family consists of several different rocket motors and warheads: